 Pretty much any beard oil is going to have the right carrier oils to soothe and moisturize dry skin and help eliminate "beardruff."
 The real trick to finding the best beard oil is landing on a scent (and scent intensity) that appeals to you — as well as anyone planning on getting close to your face.
 We rounded up the 19 most buzzed-about beard oils, tried them out, and pinpointed their scents to help you find which one's right.

-Both men and women loved its mix of sandalwood, citrus, and rosemary essential oils.
+Both men and women loved its mix of sandalwood, citrus, and rosemary.
 Its scent is milder than most but lasts all day.

 Leven Rose Beard Oil

 Prefer to avoid scent altogether?
 Leven Rose is just the good stuff — organic jojoba and argan oil.

 A tobacco-vanilla scent that's bold in every sense.
 Our most intense pick comes in an unusual clear and square bottle.

 Honest Amish Classic Beard Oil